 Despite this the Renegades found the advantage in the second half as attrition told, and we made a fairly anxiety-free score to see the game end in a 1-1 draw.
 A fun game and a nice way to end the Tournament.

 Overall Winner was Straume and his Wood Elves, who also took the most Touchdowns award.
-Straume defeated kfoged’s Slann in one of the key matches en route.
+Straume tied kfoged’s Slann in one of the matches en route.
 Somehow he made it through 6 games of Blood Bowl while only taking 3 casualties, but every winner needs a little luck.
 Straume was a lovely guy to speak to and a very deserving winner, and justified the trip over from Norway I’m sure.

 Most Casualties was won by a mile by Volkajo’s Snotlings, who also finished Runner-Up and best Stunty team, which was a great comeback after their opening game dicing against me.